Your ISP is...

 If you have paid for a certain level of bandwidth and unlimited data, and yet you are not getting good speed, you can use the What Is My ISP Tool to learn key information such as your IP address, your local IP address, your hostname, server location and the name of your ISP supplying you internet.

-While back in the day most ISP’s were able to manipulate your usage because a customer’s knowledge of their activities were limited, now with little effort you can be aware of what they are up to so you can make an informed decision.
+While back in the day most ISP's were able to manipulate your usage because a customer's knowledge of their activities was limited, now with little effort you can be aware of what they are up to so you can make an informed decision.

 Check your current Internet Service Provider (ISP) with this lookup tool.
 RouterNetwork brings you simple and easy-to-use tools and insights to set up your Wi-Fi router.